Haywood-Community-College-IERG/ccdw/README.md

 6. Schedule *statImport.bat* to run after the Informer reports are complete.

 NOTE: To use git-sync, be sure to setup your Git remote to be the same as the branch you are using.
 Modify git-sync-setup.bat to modify the date format for the commit messages.
 Run ./git-sync.bat and follow the instructions.
+It should be obvious that you need to have Git for Windows installed with the bash shell in the path.